stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 ### Step 3: Search for Books and Periodicals

-The library uses special software designed to augment the searching of the its holdings known as a "[discovery layer](https://en.wikipedia.org/wiki/Discovery_layer)."
+The library uses special software known as a "[discovery layer](https://en.wikipedia.org/wiki/Discovery_layer)" to aid in the searching of the its holdings.
 Dartmouth's main library [search engine](https://search.library.dartmouth.edu/) currently uses a discovery layer product known as Primo.
 While Primo will apply your keywords to the catalog to show the physical holdings the library has on site, it will simultaneously search subscription electronic databases containing journal articles, newspapers, magazines, and other media.

 After you submit your search terms in the field, these items are organized by relevance, as determined by an algorithm (which may, or may not, be a good thing).
 After entering your keywords, you will notice ways to further refine your search by clicking on several options within the left pane of the window.
 To limit your search to books only, select `Format > Books` on the left side of the page.
 Or limit the search to [peer-reviewed](/courses/workshops/peer-reviews) articles by selecting `Show Only > Peer-Reviewed Content` and `Format > Articles`.
 There are many further ways to refine your searches, if desired.
 It is usually worth your time to further limit your searches in this way.